 coffee beans are seeds

-Coffee beans are not legumes.
-They belong to the Rubiaceae family and grow inside coffee cherries as individual seeds.
-Legumes, on the other hand, are part of the Fabaceae family and have seeds enclosed in pods.
-The botanical distinction between coffee beans and legumes lies in their plant families and growth habits.
-If you want to uncover more about the differences between these two plant types, there's a wealth of information awaiting your exploration.
+Coffee beans do not belong to the legume family.
+They are actually part of the Rubiaceae family and are found inside coffee cherries as separate seeds.
+Legumes, on the other hand, are members of the Fabaceae family and have seeds enclosed in pods.
+The main botanical difference between coffee beans and legumes is their plant families and how they grow.
+If you are interested in learning more about the distinctions between these two types of plants, there is a wealth of information available for you to explore.

 Key Takeaways